benrs/OOProject/README.md

 Project created by Benjamin-Marco Barault and Dylan Fernandes for our Object Oriented Programming class.

 ### How to set up the server
 First things first navigate to OOPAssignment/NodeServer/config/env and change both the development.js file and production.js file to your liking.
 By default development.js runs everything (the database and application server) on the same machine.
-You have to change production.js if you decided to turn it on.
+You have to change production.js if you decided to run the server in production mode.

 Next you will want to do the following: